Mjhenning/Shader_Archive/README.md

 This repository is responsible for archiving various shaders created by Marco Henning.
-This repository will be expanded over time with more shaders, both 3D, 2D and volumetric.
+This repository will be expanded over time with more shaders,3D, 2D and volumetric.

 1) Frutiger Jelly:
 A Frutiger Aero-inspired translucent shader with a rim highlight and spotlight.